EaryChow/Blender-AgX-Resolve/README.md

 Output primaries encoding.

 ## MidGray
 The middle gray percentage in formed linearized picture.
 Default is 18%.
-Cinema-targeted picture formations usually sets it around 10% for the theatre viewing environment.
+Cinema-targeted picture formations usually set it around 10% for the theatre viewing environment.

 ## Log2 Min and Max Stop
 These two settings are only used when the working Log is set to `Generic Log2`, which is a user controlled pure Log2 curve.